$500 per member

 The Friends of American Art was founded in 2007 and actively supports the Museum by developing and expanding its American art collection.
 The group provides educational programs and travel opportunities to its members.
 Events include lectures by leading authorities and visits to auctions, galleries, and noted public and private collections.
 At the Friends’ annual dinner, members vote on a major acquisition for the Museum’s collection of American art.

-This event is by invitation to Friends of American Art members and select guests.
-To learn more about support group membership, visit: http://artsbma.org/support-groups/ RSVP to 205-254-2567.
+This event is by invitation to The Friends of American Art members and select guests.
+To learn more about support group membership, visit our membership page.

 In December, the Friends of American Art enjoyed an art-filled weekend getaway to Nashville, Tennessee.
 They stayed at the Union Station, a former railroad terminal originally opened in 1900.
 Steps from the Union Station is a historic U.S. Post Office …